yahiaosama/authz-schema-sync-check/README.md

 ## Overview

-This package provides a pre-commit hook that generates type definitions from a SpiceDB schema file (`schema.zed`) and ensures they are in sync with a Python resources file (`resources.py`).
+This package provides a pre-commit hook that generates type definitions from a SpiceDB schema file (`schema.zed`) and ensures they are in sync with output files.
+It supports generating both Python and TypeScript type definitions, and can be extended to support other languages through custom templates.
 It uses Git to compare the generated code with the existing code and can automatically apply changes.

 ## Installation